Monodontidae

 Monodontids have a wide-ranging carnivorous diet, feeding on fish, molluscs, and small crustaceans.
 They have reduced teeth, with the beluga having numerous simple teeth, and the narwhal having only two teeth, one of which forms the tusks in males.
 Gestation lasts 14–15 months in both species, and almost always results in a single calf.
 The young are not weaned for a full two years, and do not reach sexual maturity until they are five to eight years of age.
 Family groups travel as part of herds, or 'pods', which may contain several hundred individuals.

 Taxonomy

 The monodontids, oceanic dolphins (Delphinidae) and porpoises (Phocoenidae) together comprise the Delphinoidea superfamily.
-Genetic evidence suggests the porpoises are more closely related to the white whales, and these two families constitute a separate clade which diverged from the Delphinidae within the past 11 million years.
+Genetic evidence suggests the porpoises are more closely related to the monodontids, and these two families constitute a clade that diverged from the oceanic dolphins within the past 11 million years.